Every time Tet comes, alcohol poisoning becomes a worrying health problem.

 Dr. Nguyen Kim Son warns that alcohol poisoning not only occurs when drinking too much, but also when using fake alcohol or alcohol mixed with industrial alcohol.

-According to him, when someone is drunk or poisoned, family members need to monitor closely, avoid letting the patient fall into a coma or experience vomiting that causes choking on the lungs, or falling and causing injury.
+According to him, when someone is drunk or poisoned, family members need to monitor closely, avoid letting the patient fall into a coma or experience vomiting that causes lung choking, or falls that cause injury.
 These are situations that can lead to serious consequences if not treated promptly.

 Besides drinking too much alcohol, poisoning also occurs when people accidentally drink alcohol of unknown origin or handmade or homemade alcohol.

-One of the main causes of serious alcohol poisoning is industrial alcohol (methanol) mixed in with alcohol.
+One of the main causes of serious alcohol poisoning is industrial alcohol (methanol) mixed in wine.
 Methanol, when entering the body, is converted into formic acid and formaldehyde, causing serious damage to the liver, kidneys and nervous system, and can even lead to blindness or death.

 Some cases of alcohol poisoning during Tet are also related to drinking alcohol soaked with animals and plants of unknown effects such as snakes, bear paws, water chestnuts, and ant eggs.
 These types of alcohol are very dangerous and can lead to unpredictable consequences.